English Muffin Breakfast Pizzas

 • 2 tablespoons milk

-• 1/4 teaspoon kosher salt
+• ¼ teaspoon kosher salt

-• About 10 dashes Tabasco sauce
+• 10 dashes Tabasco sauce I like green Tabasco

 • 12 thin deli slices of ham or 10-12 slices of cooked bacon crumbled

-• 3/4-1 cup shredded cheddar or pepper jack cheese
+• ¾-1 cup shredded cheddar or pepper jack cheese

-• Optional: Chopped vegetables like green onions tomatoes, sliced olives, mushrooms, green peppers, etc.
+• Optional: Chopped vegetables like green onions, tomatoes, sliced olives, mushrooms, green peppers, etc.

 Instructions

 • In a pie plate, whisk together the eggs, milk, salt, and Tabasco sauce.
-Gently pull apart each English muffin and soak each side (like you would for French toast) in the egg mixture--you want the egg mixture to soak into the bread, but you don't want the English muffin to be completely falling apart.
+Gently pull apart each English muffin and soak each side (like you would for French toast) in the egg mixture–you want the egg mixture to soak into the bread, but you don’t want the English muffin to be completely falling apart.
 Place the muffin, cut side up, on the baking sheet.

 • If using ham, slice the ham into thin strips and then place on top of the English muffins.
 If using bacon, just sprinkle the crumbled bacon on top.
 Add any additional desired toppings and then sprinkle with shredded cheese.
 Bake for 15 minutes and serve immediately.